scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Obviously *nteract* is not browser-based, so it cannot work with *GhostText*.
 *nteract* has yet to be extended to support the use of code snippet libraries.

-While the focus of this report was on the use of the *GhostText* browser plugin to edit Juptyer notebooks hosted in a web browser, the *cctbxsnips* snippet library can be used to aid the development of Python scripts in plain text files, which have the advantage of saner version control.
+While the focus of this report was on the use of the *GhostText* browser plugin to edit Jupyter notebooks hosted in a web browser, the *cctbxsnips* snippet library can be used to aid the development of Python scripts in plain text files, which have the advantage of saner version control.
 The snippets can also be used in other kinds of literate programming documents that operate off-line like org-mode files in Emacs and the *Quarto* (http://quarto.org) markdown representation of Jupyter notebooks.
 *Quarto* is available for several leading text editors.
 In the later case, you may have to extend the scope of the editing session in the editor to include Python source code.